Alonso-del-Arte/blackjack/README.md

-# blackjack
-The blackjack, or 21, game
+# The blackjack, or 21, game

 The game is ready to play on the console or terminal (text only), limited to a dealer and only one player.
 I am working on a graphical user interface for this,